 Marty Welch was appointed CEO of HEMIC in August of 2012, bringing over 30 years of Workers’ Compensation and Commercial Property & Casualty insurance experience to his position.
 Marty previously served as President and Chief Operating Officer for Employers Holdings, Inc., a publicly traded, multi-state, Workers’ Compensation specialty carrier based in Reno, NV.

 Prior to Employers Holdings, Marty spent 25 years with the former Wausau Insurance Companies, a national multi-line insurer, serving in various underwriting, marketing, management, and executive roles.
-Marty currently serves on the Board of Governors of the American Casualty Insurers Association, the Board of the Chamber of Commerce of Hawai`i and is the Chairman of the Local Leadership Board for the Arthritis Foundation of Hawai`i.
+Marty currently serves on the Board of Governors of the American Property Casualty Insurers Association, the Board of the Chamber of Commerce of Hawai`i and is the Chairman of the Local Leadership Board for the Arthritis Foundation of Hawai`i.

 Marty earned his undergraduate degree in Finance from the University of Illinois and he is a Chartered Property & Casualty Underwriter.
 Marty and his wife Jennifer reside in Honolulu and they have three grown sons.